 Nature of goods or services The Group is growing, processing and distributing agricultural and dairy products, mainly grain and milk at farms.
-When revenue is recognised Revenue is recognised when the crops, livestock and milk are collected by the customer or delivered to the customer's premises.
+When revenue is recognised Revenue is recognised at a point in time, when the crops, livestock and milk are collected by the customer or delivered to the customer's premises.
 Significant payment terms Invoices are issued when the products are delivered.
 Payment for these products is due within period of 10 days.
 Advance payment is collected from most of the customers upon confirmation of orders.
-Payment of the outstanding amount is due within period of 10 days from the date of the products are delivered to the customer.
+Payment of the outstanding amounts is due within period of 10 days from the date of the products are delivered to the customer.
 The Group applied the practical expedient not to recognise any financing element as the contracts are typically completed within a year.

-19 Cost of sales
+18 Cost of sales

-2021 \$'000 2020 \$'000
+The Group 2022 \$'000 2021 \$'000

-Biological assets sold 17,339 16,486
+Cost of inventories sold (Note 8(a)) 21,757 17,339

-Wages and salaries 5,100 4,504
+Wages and salaries 6,616 5,100

-Depreciation of property, plant and equipment and amortisation of
+Depreciation of property, plant and equipment and right-of-use assets 3,402 2,555

-ROU assets 2,555 1,877
+Short-term lease expenses 510 266

-Operating lease expenses 266 172
+Growing and harvesting services 1,438 896

-Growing and harvesting services 896 706
+Energy utilities 474 418

-Energy utilities 418 393
+Other taxes 149 114

-Taxes 114 101
+Inventories written down (Note 8(b)) 427 457

-Impairment loss on inventories relating to agriculture produce 457 83
+Repair and maintenance 846 573

-Others 1,880 1,265
+Others 1,449 1,307

-29,025 25,587
+37,068 29,025